 Figure 1.
 Estimated impact of the gender quota on the fractions of competent politicians (left) and competent men and women separately (right)

 Note: Dots denote point estimates and bars 95% confidence intervals.

 Subdividing the men into leaders and followers reveals another interesting finding; there is clear evidence of a reduction in the proportion of male leaders (those at the top of the ballot) with mediocre competence.
 This suggests that quotas work in part by shifting incentives in the composing party ballots.
 Mediocre leaders are either kicked out or resign in the wake of more gender parity.
 Because new leaders – on average – are more competent, they feel less threatened by selecting more able candidates, which starts a virtuous circle of higher competence.

-Note: This article was originally published at LSE Business Review and it gives the views of the author, and not the position of EUROPP – European Politics and Policy, nor of the London School of Economics.
-It is based on the authors’ paper Gender Quotas and the Crisis of the Mediocre Man: Theory and Evidence from Sweden, in the American Economic Review (forthcoming).
+- This blog post is based on the authors’ paper Gender Quotas and the Crisis of the Mediocre Man: Theory and Evidence from Sweden, in the American Economic Review (forthcoming).

-Johanna Rickne is an Associate Professor in Economics at the Swedish Institute for Social Research at Stockholm University.
-Her research is in labor economics, political economics, and gender economics.
+Johanna Rickne is an associate professor in economics at the Swedish Institute for Social Research at Stockholm University.
+Her research is in labour economics, political economics, and gender economics.